States

 # state.done

-is a "final state" - that is, a state that indicates that its machine has reached its final (terminal) state and can no longer transition to any other state.
+is a “final state” - a final state is a state that indicates that its machine has reached its final (terminal) state and can no longer transition to any other state.

 initial: 'unanswered',